kubeflow/website/content/en/docs/components/katib/overview.md

 +++
 title = "Overview"
-description = "An overview for Kubeflow Katib" weight = 10
+description = "An overview for Katib" weight = 10
 +++

 {{% beta-status